material-components/material-components-android/docs/components/ProgressIndicator.md

 indicators fill up grey
 tracks](assets/progressindicator/determinate_composite.gif)

-A determinate progress indicator can added in a layout like so:
+A determinate progress indicator can be added to a layout:

 ```xml
 <!-- Linear progress indicator -->